Ex-City lawyer now Mr Organic

 Carlo Buckley left his job as a corporate assistant at Baker & McKenzie to import and trade organic ingredients for food manufacturers.
-While doing this he met his current business partners and this year they launched Mr. Organic, a brand of organic food products (which you can see on the Abel & Cole website here and on the Goodness Direct website here).
+While doing this he met his current business partners and this year they launched Mr Organic, a brand of organic food products which you can buy from a range of stores.

 mtl: Hi Carlo, please can you tell us first about being a lawyer.